 The new BMW 3 Series - Contents

 It is the epitome of sporty flair in its segment and for years it has maintained the leading position as the mostly widely sold premium vehicle in the world.
 Now the BMW 3 Series sets out to extend its lead even further.
 Specific design modifications, a further refined interior design, the new generation of the optional operating concept BMW iDrive, new services provided by BMW ConnectedDrive, a revised range of engines and innovations in the areas of drive technology, safety and comfort make both the new BMW 3 Series Saloon and the new BMW 3 Series Touring more attractive than ever before.
+1. Description in brief.

 • The new BMW 3 Series Saloon and the new BMW 3 Series Touring extend their lead further in terms of driving dynamics, premium quality and innovative technology.